How to become an intuitive eater in 4 steps

 When you first try eating intuitively, it’s common to feel unsure if you’re doing it right.
 I’ll admit I was confused about how to become an intuitive eater when I first heard about it too.

-After my own exploration and helping many women in midlife become intuitive eaters, I decided to make a map of the 4 Stages of Intuitive Eating
+After my exploration and helping many women in midlife become intuitive eaters, I decided to make a map of the 4 Stages of Intuitive Eating

 A map that clients can follow so that they don’t get lost in the weeds of fuckit or binge eating.
 A map that showed them how to trust their bodies again after decades of roller-coaster weight cycling and during unexplained weight gain due to perimenopause.